 His doctoral dissertation concerned Emma Lazarus, the American-Jewish poetess whose sonnet adorns the Statue of Liberty.
 Publications include: “The Roots of Reform in Louisville,” a scholarly review establishing The Temple among the founders of Reform Judaism; a biographical sketch of Louise Waterman Wise in the new Encyclopedia, Jewish Women in America, as well as various software titles in the area of Hebrew Language education.

 Rabbi Rapport is married to Rabbi Gaylia R. Rooks, who is also a Senior Rabbi at The Temple.
 They are parents of two awesome young adults – Yael and Lev Rooks-Rapport.

 Rabbi Rapport has served the congregation since 1988.
-He teaches in a variety of adult education classes, as well as teaching the Religious School’s sixth grade class and the High School of Jewish Studies, guiding The Temple Confirmation Class, and working closely with Bar and Bat Mitzvah students.
+He taught in a variety of adult education classes, as well as the Religious School’s sixth grade class and the High School of Jewish Studies, guiding The Temple Confirmation Class, and working closely with Bar and Bat Mitzvah students.
 Each summer, he works with Jewish children during a two-week session at Goldman Union Camp Institute in Zionsville, Indiana.
-He oversees many congregational programs, serving as rabbinic liaison for the Brotherhood, the Temple Archives, and the Building Committee, among others.
+He oversaw many congregational programs, serving as rabbinic liaison for the Brotherhood, The Temple Archives, and the Building Committee, among others.
 In all of these areas, he brings a particular commitment to social action and Tikkun Olam – repairing the world.